JoaoPedroAguiar/Hybrid_Machine/README.md

 using less manufacturing materials.
 It is possible combining the best qualities of technology additive and subtractive.

-I'm so sorry, but, the paper was written in portuguese language, probably i will write a version in English still in 2019.
+I'm so sorry, but, the paper was written in portuguese language, probably i'll write a version in English still in 2019.
+To help understand the questions of project and the difficulties found.

-Thanks for reading and share your Projects to.
+Thanks for reading and share your projects to.